 2B Mindset is different from the 21 Day Fix in a couple of ways; it does not use measurements, there’s no calorie brackets, and there’s no counting containers.
 There’s also no workout element combined with this program.
 That is not to say that you can’t workout while doing the program, it’s just not targeted workouts that correlate to your daily program.

 In terms of measurements, on this program you are using proportions of your plate (50% veggies, 25% protein, 25% carbs, etc.) to show help you lose weight and make smart choices.
 You don’t track containers, calories, or points.
-You are encouraged to write down everything you eat though!
+You are encouraged to write down everything you eat though, and track the changes you see!

 The 2B Mindset program is also more focused on water consumption.
 They want you drinking a minimum of 16 oz of water before you take your first bite of any meal or snack.
 This is a unique element that can help you feel full before you even start eating.